FamilySearch/fs-js-lite/README.md

 the browser.
 The default behavior can be modified by setting request options.

-* `expectRedirect`: When `true` the `X-Expect-Override` header will be set on the request which causes the API to respond with a 200 for redirects.
+* `expectRedirect`: When `true` the `X-Expect-Override` header will be set on the request which causes the API to respond with a 200 instead of a 3xx for redirects.
 * `followRedirect`: When `true` the SDK will automatically follow a redirect.

 __It gets worse.__ Redirects are not allowed with CORS requests which require a